nicksstapleton/blog/_posts/2021-04-30-logos-buyers-guide.md

 ---
 title: Logos Bible Software Buyer's Guide
 excerpt: Logos is one of the best investments I have ever made.
+Here are some thoughts on what to buy.
 date: 2021-04-30 21:00:00 -0600
 tags:
 - Bible Study